Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 and bX2 are not used in the calculation procedures.

-linear approximation of pre-power constants aX1 and aX2
+approximation of pre-power constants aX1

-Following the linear approximation
+Following the linear approximation used for the bXi

-used for the bXi exponent, the present investigation assumes
+exponent, the present investigation assumes the pre-power constant, aXi,

 lnaXi /bXi= d1